 - Traditional baju kurung transformed it into a reversible coat.

-- Day look- wear side in Navy for an casual relaxed style .
+- Day look- wear side in Navy linen for a casual relaxed style .

 Baju kurung is a traditional Malay costume worn both on formal occasions and as informal everyday wear.
 It consists of a loose-fitting knee-length blouse, worn over a pair of pants (for men) or a long skirt/sarong (for women).
 The baju kurung telok belanga was one of the earlier versions of the baju kurung.
 Traditionally worn by Malay men, this version drew its name from the Telok Belanga (or Telok Blangah) area in Singapore, which used to be the centre of the Johor Sultanate.